 Apple TV+ launched on November 1, 2019, in over 100 countries.

 How do I watch?

-Apple TV+ will be built into the Apple TV app, which is being overhauled this May.
-The new Apple TV app will provide access to Apple TV+ content right alongside content from third-party providers, with new machine learning and AI techniques used to recommend content that's perfect for you.
+Apple TV+ is built into the Apple TV app, which was overhauled earlier in 2019.
+The Apple TV app provides access to Apple TV+ content right alongside content from third-party providers, with machine learning and AI techniques used to recommend content that's perfect for you.

 What's the difference between Apple TV+ and Channels?

 The revamped TV app also includes "Channels," which will let you subscribe to and watch services like HBO, Starz, SHOWTIME, CBS All Access, Smithsonian Channel, EPIX, Tastemade, Noggin, and MTV Hits, right in the TV app without needing to open a different app.
 Channels are completely separate from Apple TV+, which is in fact Apple's own channel and available the Channels section.

 Along with Channels and Apple TV+, the Apple TV app makes recommendations and suggestions for shows and movies from iTunes and more than 150 streaming apps and cable services like Canal+, Charter Spectrum, DIRECTV NOW and PlayStation Vue, though content that is not Apple's own and not included in a channel will need to be watched in a third-party app just like the original TV app.